 - Wound Care

 - Occupational Therapy

 Get our free e-book to learn all about your senior care options.

 Registered Staff Hours

-While we were fairly low on this nursing home overall, we awarded it an A for our inspections rating.
-This score is significantly more impressive than the facility's overall score.
-Perhaps the most critical factor we look at in determining our inspection ratings is deficiencies.
-Deficiencies can be found on a nursing home's recent inspection reports.
-It is generally in your best interest to avoid facilities that have too many deficiencies.
-This facility was assessed 5 deficiencies on its inspection report, but none were considered to be major deficiencies.
-This tells you that CMS did not deem any of these deficiencies to create an imminent risk to patient safety or health.
-A couple minor deficiencies are not the end of the world.
+To pair with its relatively modest overall score, we awarded this facility a grade of A for its inspection grade.
+This grade is far more impressive than the facility's overall grade.
+Perhaps the most critical factor we consider in computing our inspection scores is deficiencies.
+Deficiencies can be found on a facility's recent inspection reports.
+Places with higher grades in this category most likely dodged the most severe deficiencies involving patient abuse or death.
+This facility was hit with 5 deficiencies on its inspection report, but we were relieved to see that none were considered to be severe deficiencies.
+This tells you that the government inspectors didn't deem any of the deficiencies to be an imminent threat to patient health or safety.
+A couple minor deficiencies should not stop you from considering a nursing home.

 Long-term Care Quality

 The third best category we awarded this nursing home in any category came in the category of long-term care, where we awarded it a grade of C. For prospective residents seeking a permanent residence rather than skilled nursing, long-term care grades are an important measure.
 Once we concluded our assessment of the volume of care provided by nurses, we turned to the facility's vaccination record.
 We were pleased to discover that this nursing home vaccinates 96.38554 percent of its residents against pneumonia.
 Finally, this place was also able to limit hospitalizations.
 Indeed, it had less than one hospitalization per one thousand long-term resident days, which is a remarkably low figure.

 Short-term Care Quality